On the Efficiency of Random Permutation for ADMM and Coordinate Descent: Proof of Lemma

 \section{Proof of Lemma \ref{lemma 2}}

 This section is devoted to the proof of Lemma \ref{lemma 2}.
 We first give a proof overview in Section \ref{proof overview}.
 The formal proof of Lemma \ref{lemma 2} is given in Section \ref{sec: outline proof of Lemma 2}.
-The proofs of the two propositions used in the proof of Lemma \ref{lemma 2} are given in the subsequent subsections.
+The proofs of the technical results involved in the proof are given in the subsequent subsections.

 Without loss of generality, we can assume

 To show this, let us write $M_{\sigma}, M$ as $M_{\sigma}(A_1,\dots, A_n)$ and $M(A_1,\dots, A_n)$ respectively, i.e. functions of the coefficient matrix $(A_1,\dots, A_n)$.
 Define $\tilde{A}_i = A_i (A_i^T A_i)^{-\frac{1}{2}}$ and It is easy to verify that $ M_{\sigma}(A_1,\dots, A_n) = D^{-1} M_{\sigma}(\tilde{A}_1,\dots, \tilde{A}_n) D, $ which implies